 Sport and Leisure, Free Time, Business, Work and Employment and Travel and Tourism.
-Spanish lessons feature independent and collaborative activities, deliver the course content whilst seizing opportunities to raise student cultural awareness through the provision of homework tasks across the four skills and use of the Rosetta Stone Advantage program.
+Spanish lessons feature independent and collaborative activities, deliver the course content whilst seizing opportunities to raise student cultural awareness through the provision of homework tasks across the four skills.